chethanm99/kubebuilder/README.md

 - Kubebuilder Meeting

 You are more than welcome to attend.
-For further info join to [kubebuilder@googlegroups.com](https://groups.google.com/g/kubebuilder).
+For further info join [kubebuilder@googlegroups.com](https://groups.google.com/g/kubebuilder).
 Every month, our team meets on the first Thursday at 11:00 PT (Pacific Time) to discuss our progress and plan for the upcoming weeks.
 Please note that we have been syncing more frequently offline via Slack lately.
 However, if you add a topic to the agenda, we will hold the meeting as scheduled.
 Additionally, we can use this channel to demonstrate new features.